djinncoyote/PowershellLinkPoster/README.md

 `./postlinks.ps1 -pinboardUser andrewducker -emailFrom andrew@ducker.org.uk -emailTo andrewducker+1234@post.dreamwidth.org -dateFrom 2019-03-20T12:00:00 -dateTo 2019-03-22T12:00:00`

+The environment variable is specific to the computer that the script was run from.
+So if you run the script from a computer where you didn't run it from the last time, you should set the "dateFrom" parameter to avoid duplicate links being posted.

 Including the "Verbose" flag will cause the script to write out informational messages, which may help if you have any trouble getting the script to work.

 `./postlinks.ps1 -pinboardUser andrewducker -emailFrom andrew@ducker.org.uk -emailTo andrewducker+1234@post.dreamwidth.org -Verbose`